laplace-p-s/Euros/README.md

 It includes a function to copy records including memos from the list state to the clipboard in TSV-like format.
 It also has a simple authentication function, so it is possible for multiple people to have individual data while sharing it on a single server.

+### Origin of the Project Name
+The name of this project, "Euros," is taken from the Greek god of wind, especially the east wind.

 ## Usage
 1. Clone the repository:
 ```bash